meganlf/handbook/docs/030-policies/community-participation.md

 ---
-status: Work in progress, copied from the combined prodev-community-participation file before it was split into two topics
+status: Work in progress, copied from the combined prodev-community-participation file before it was split into two topics (CivicActions note)
 updated: May 9, 2017, copied on 11/28/17.
+Bloomworks updated: March 17, 2021
 ---

 # Professional Development and Community Participation

 ## Background - the Why

-CivicActions set a goal of developing individual Professional Development plans for all team members in early 2014.
-We also set a goal of strengthening Community Participation in 2014 and leveraging the intersection of participation and Marketing ([See 5% Presentation](https://docs.google.com/presentation/d/1GuEXsq8m80Sl9Jk2GE_b2oKsk38F11Vc5m7B8M8rGaA/edit#slide=id.g235778c_0_2)).
+Bloom Works set a goal of developing individual Professional Development plans for all team members.
+We also set a goal of strengthening Community Participation in 2019 and leveraging the intersection of participation and Marketing.

 We value Professional Development and Community Participation for a number of reasons:

-- **Professional Development increases your skills which can result in increased revenue opportunities for CivicActions and higher salary for you**
+- **Professional Development increases your skills which can result in increased revenue opportunities for Bloom Works and higher salary for you**

 - **Professional Development provides career mobility for each person - increasing our feeling of safety, which leads to:**